ToolVS

 → Consider neither if:

-You need large free storage (MEGA offers 20GB) or maximum privacy without any ecosystem lock-in (try Proton Drive).
+You need large free storage beyond 15GB (MEGA offers 20GB free) or want maximum privacy without any ecosystem lock-in (try Proton Drive for end-to-end encrypted storage with no ecosystem strings attached).

 Frequently Asked Questions